TshepangMhlanga/TshepangMhlanga/README.md

 - 👋 Hi, I’m @TshepangMhlanga
-- 👀 I’m interested in a proffessional developer
+- 👀 I’m interested in being a proffessional developer
 - 🌱 I’m currently learning how to code in JAVA, C# , AND DART
 - 💞️ I’m looking to collaborate on coding projects
 - 📫 How to reach me : email adrress tshepangmelinamhlanga@gmail.com